History of the Jews in South Africa: British colonial era

 Jews did not arrive in significant numbers at Cape Town before the 1820s.
 The first congregation in South Africa, the Gardens Shul, was founded in Cape Town in September 1841.
 The first service was held on the eve of Yom Kippur (Day of Atonement) at the home of Benjamin Norden on the corner of Weltevreden and Hof streets.
 Benjamin Norden, Simeon Markus, together with a score of others arriving in the early 1820s and '30s, were commercial pioneers, especially the Mosenthal brothers—Julius, Adolph (see Aliwal North), and James Mosenthal, who established a major wool industry.
-By bringing in thirty Angora goats from Asia, in 1856 they became the founders of the mohair industry.
+By bringing in thirty Angora goats from Asia in 1856 they became the founders of the mohair industry.

 Aaron and Daniel de Pass were the first to open up Namaqualand.
 From 1849 to 1886 they were the largest shipowners in Cape Town, and leaders of the sealing, whaling, and fishing industries.
-Jews were among the first to take to ostrich-farming and played a role in the early diamond industry.
-Jews also played some part in early South African politics.
-Captain Joshua Norden was shot at the head of his Mounted Burghers in the Xhosa War of 1846; Lieutenant Elias de Pass fought in the Xhosa War of 1849.
-Julius Mosenthal (1818–1880), brother of the poet S. Mosenthal of Vienna, was a member of the Cape Parliament in the 1850s.
-Simeon Jacobs, C.M.G.
-(1832–1883), who was a judge in the Supreme Court of the Cape of Good Hope, as the acting attorney-general of Cape Colony he introduced and carried in 1872 the Cape Colony Responsible Government Bill and the Voluntary Bill (abolishing state aid to the Anglican Church), for both of which bills Saul Solomon, the member for Cape Town, had fought for decades.
-Saul Solomon (b.
-St. Helena 25 May 1817; d.
-16 October 1892), the leader of the Cape Colony Liberal Party, has been called the "Cape Disraeli."
+Jews were among the first to engage in ostrich-farming and played a role in the early diamond industry.

+Jews also played a part in early South African politics.
+Julius Mosenthal (1818–1880), brother of the poet Salomon Hermann Mosenthal of Vienna, was a member of the Cape Parliament in the 1850s.
+Simeon Jacobs (1832–1883), was a judge in the Supreme Court of the Cape of Good Hope.
+As the acting attorney-general of Cape Colony, he introduced the Cape Colony Responsible Government Bill and the Voluntary Bill (abolishing state aid to the Anglican Church) in 1872.
+Saul Solomon, leader of the Cape Colony Liberal Party, has been called the "Cape Disraeli."
 He was invited into the first Responsible government, formed by Sir John Molteno, and declined the premiership itself several times.
-Like Disraeli, too, he early left the ranks of Judaism.